aclark4life/blog-2017/2014/05/19/matplotlib-plotting-cookbook-review/index.rst

 .. post:: 2014/05/19
     :category: Python

+**Here is my review**

-*I was given a copy of* `Matplotlib Plotting Cookbook by Alexandre Devert <http://www.packtpub.com/matplotlib-plotting-cookbook/book>`_ *and asked to review it.
-Thanks PACKT!* *Here is my review.*
+I was given a copy of `Matplotlib Plotting Cookbook by Alexandre Devert <http://www.packtpub.com/matplotlib-plotting-cookbook/book>`_ and asked to review it.
+Thanks PACKT!
+Here is my review.

 Preface
 -------